A-gent/-Alias-/README.md

 ## Welcome to the "Core" Engine landing page

-  You can use the follow link to [view the License](https://motion-i.github.io/Clamp-CC-x.1-License-Registry/) this work(s) is registered with.
+  You can use the following link to [view the License](https://motion-i.github.io/Clamp-CC-x.1-License-Registry/) this work(s) is registered with.

 The "Core" engine is powered by vbscript, powershell, batch, and C#.